rizwansoaib/changemac/README.md

-# change MAC addresss of linux :
+# change MAC addresss in linux :
 A Simple Python script to change mac address of linux
+# Usage
+1. public wifi get unlimited attempt at full high speed(airport,indian railway station) via change you mac address
+2. bypass mac filtering
+3. some places required to register mac address to access internet
 # requirements
 should be installed net-tools
 install with these step from terminal